 - Applications submitted by the deadline will be reviewed by the ADA CERP Committee, a standing committee of the Council on Dental Education and Licensure, at the Committee’s next regularly scheduled meeting.
 Providers will be notified of the recognition decision according to the published schedule (see below).

-CE providers that are not eligible for ADA CERP recognition, or that may not be able to demonstrate compliance with the Standards, may wish to consider partnering with an ADA CERP recognized provider to offer CE credits for specific activities through joint sponsorship.
+CE providers that are not eligible for ADA CERP recognition, or that may not be able to demonstrate compliance with the Standards, may wish to consider partnering with an ADA CERP recognized provider to offer CE credits for jointly planned activities.

 New applicants will be eligible for an Initial Recognition period of two years.
 If approved, providers will be eligible to apply for continued recognition at the end of the Initial Recognition term.